Guided Star-Shaped Masked Diffusion: Guided Star-Shaped Masked Diffusion

-\textbf{Inference with targeted.} During generation, we incorporate the trained error predictor~$g_\phi$ to guide the remasking process, replacing the sampler's indiscriminate selection of tokens with a targeted procedure.
+\textbf{Inference with Targeted Remasking.} During generation, we incorporate the trained error predictor~$g_\phi$ to guide the remasking process, replacing the sampler's indiscriminate selection of tokens with a targeted procedure (see \cref{fig:sampling_strategies}).
 The process for each sampling step from $\mathbf{x}_t$ to $\mathbf{x}_s$, detailed in Algorithm~\ref{alg:inference_remasker}, proceeds as follows.
 First, the main diffusion model~$f_\theta$ generates a clean data candidate, $\hat{\mathbf{x}}_0$.
 This candidate is then scored by the error predictor~$g_\phi$ to obtain error logits for each token.
 These logits, scaled by a temperature~$\tau_{\text{remask}}$, are then used to sample the $N$ locations without repetitions via Gumbel-Top-K trick sampling~\citep{kool2019stochastic}, where $N$ is determined by the noise schedule.
 The next state~$\mathbf{x}_s$ is then formed by reverting these targeted tokens in~$\hat{\mathbf{x}}_0$ back to the \texttt{[MASK]}~symbol.
-This targeted approach focuses the model's capacity on correcting its most probable mistakes, thereby improving sampling efficiency and final quality.
-As we will demonstrate in our analysis (Sections~\ref{sec:analysis} and ~\ref{sec:experiments}), integrating this targeted remasking mechanism allows for a significant improvement in generation quality at the cost of only a minor increase in parameter overhead.
+By directing the model's capacity toward correcting probable errors, this targeted approach significantly boosts sampling efficiency and quality.
+As detailed in Sections~\ref{sec:analysis}--\ref{sec:experiments}, these gains are achieved with negligible parameter overhead (see Appendix~\ref{app:overhead}).